finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

 # **get_cleardown_module**
 > CleardownModuleResponse get_cleardown_module(scope, code, cleardown_module_code, as_at=as_at)

-[EXPERIMENTAL] GetCleardownModule: Get a Cleardown Module
+[EARLY ACCESS] GetCleardownModule: Get a Cleardown Module

 Retrieve the definition of a Cleardown Module complete with its rules.